 Top Farmer’s Insurance FAQs We Get Asked

 Navigating farmer’s insurance can be daunting, especially for farms with equipment, buildings, and livestock lists.
-It’s hard to figure out where to start or what to ask to make sure your insurance is working for you.
+It’s hard to figure out where to start or what to ask to ensure your insurance works for you.
 A great way to make the most out of having Harvard Western as your insurance broker is to let us review your coverage and ask us questions!
 Here are some of the top farm policy questions our advisors get asked:

 A higher deductible can help reduce your premium, typically using a percentage rate.
-However, keep in mind that the amount of the damage must be higher than your set deductible for the loss when making a claim.
+However, remember that the damage amount must be higher than your set deductible for the loss when making a claim.
 Opting for a higher deductible will help make your premium more affordable, as long as you are okay with not making claims on more minor losses.

 Fun Fact: When there is a loss (singular) to more than one item of property listed on your policy, all caused by the same occurrence and insured with the same company, only one deductible will apply.
 However, the insurer will use the highest single deductible of all that apply.